daverosoff/c490-website/content/posts/RyanBarnard.md

 This course was a special topics course that focused on the command line use within a linux environment in WSL2, IDE use with Visual Studio Code, and the use of the git version control system.
-Though this course is not required for the computer science major, I was very excited to take it as I knew the planned topics would be provide very useful knowledge for anyone wanting to get into software development.
+Though this course is not required for the computer science major, I was very excited to take it as I knew the planned topics would be provide very useful knowledge for anyone wanting to get into software development which is a field I am considering pursuing a career in post-graduation.

 ## Command Line Use

 In this class I learned not only how to navigate a linux system from the command line, but how to do so proficiently.
+I began by using a bash shell where I learned the basics of directory navigation, scripting, and package installation using apt.
-I began by using a bash shell, but eventually switched to using zsh where I was able to modify my shell to look exactly how I want.
+Eventually, however, I switched to using zsh where I was able to modify my shell to look exactly how I want.
 With zsh I also learned how to use a plugin manager to load and use various plugins.
 I also learned to be proficient with Vim for the purpose of having solid knowledge of a powerful text editor that I will have access to in a large number of environments.
 ![My Shell](/RyanBarnardZsh.png)